nearit/Android-SDK/README.md

 ## Advanced topics ##

-* The SDK automatically includes the permission for location access in its manifest (necessary for beacon monitoring).
+* The SDK automatically includes the permission for location access in its manifest (necessary for beacon and geofence monitoring).
 When targeting API level 23+, please ask for and verify the presence of ACCESS_FINE_LOCATION permissions at runtime.
 * You can set your own icon for the notifications with the method *setNotificationImage(int imgRes)* of the *NearItManager*

 ## Foreground updates ##